nodejs/inclusivity/README.md

 * Proactively seek and propose concrete steps the project can take to increase inclusivity.
-* Serve as a resource for the development and enforcement of workflows that protect community members and projects from harrassment and abuse.
+* Serve as a resource for the development and enforcement of workflows that protect community members and projects from harassment and abuse.
 * Acknowledge and celebrate existing diversity accomplishments within the project while seeking to build upon them.
 * Identify ways to measure diversity and inclusivity within the project and